Anthony-Nolan/Atlas/README_ManualTesting.md

 ##### Populate/refresh the Local MAC store
 - For performance reasons, the masking step relies on expanded MAC definitions stored in the verification database, rather than the MAC dictionary.
   - This store must be populated before generating the first test harness.
-  - This is achieved by calling the endpoint: `POST /expanded-macs` on the Verification API.
+  - This is achieved by calling the http-triggered function: `ExpandGenericMacs`.
   - This only needs to be done once, and will take a few mins to complete.
-- It is advisable to refresh the local store (via the same endpoint) before generating a new test harness for a later HLA nomenclature version, as new MACs are often created to cover changes to P and G groups.
+- It is advisable to refresh the local store (via the same function) before generating a new test harness for a later HLA nomenclature version, as new MACs are often created to cover changes to P and G groups.
   - Subsequent refreshes should complete faster, as only the latest codes are processed and stored.